jairsjunior/schelly-postgres/README.md

   --create                 include commands to create database in dump         -> value used: --create
 ```

-`pg_dump` parameters that currently can't be set but will soon be:
+## `pg_dump` parameters that currently can't be set but will soon be:
 ```
   --schema=SCHEMA          dump the named schema(s) only
   --exclude-schema=SCHEMA  do NOT dump the named schema(s)
   --table=TABLE            dump the named table(s) only
   --exclude-table=TABLE    do NOT dump the named table(s)
-  --exclude-table-data=TABLE   do NOT dump data for the named table(s)
+  --exclude-table-data=TABLE   do NOT dump data for the named table(s) --no-password        never prompt for password

 ```

 # Known limitations